 This section contains a list of questions that are frequently asked by Safari Experts clients and general inquiries from our Web site.

 Your safari can begin and end on any date you want due to the personalized nature of our safaris.
-In the same vein, generally we do not put groups together.
+In the same vein, generally we do not put groups together – it will be just your family and friends.
+This does not cost anymore, it just means you will travel with people that you want to be with!

 Yes!
 The majority of our trips to Africa are for families.
 A safari will be quite simply the most bonding time that you and your family will ever spend together.

 Having said that, the age at which children should go depends upon the attention span of your child.
-Generally, I recommend that children be at least seven – unless they have either an older sibling or a nanny to be with them.
-We can arrange for local nannies – Africans are wonderful with children, usually having many of their own, ensuring your little ones will take quickly to them!
+Generally, I recommend that children be at least 7 years old – unless they have either an older sibling or a nanny to be with them.
+We can of course arrange for local nannies for really young ones – Africans are wonderful with children, usually having many of their own, ensuring your little ones will take quickly to them!

 Remember that smaller children can often feel alone in their own tent, so be prepared to sleep in your child’s tent, if necessary, as there is